a-rossetti/spinning-torus/README.md

 # ASCII Spinning Torus

-This project renders an animated ASCII representation of a spinning torus using C++.
-The torus rotates around both the Y and Z axes, creating a dynamic visual effect.
+This project renders an animated ASCII representation of a spinning torus using C. The torus rotates around both the Y and Z axes, creating a dynamic visual effect.

 ## Features